 Raymond Codrington is Senior Research Associate at the Aspen Institute Roundtable on Community Change.
 He supervises projects that address structural racism in domestic and international contexts.
 Prior to joining the Aspen Institute, Codrington was the Founding Director of the Julian C. Dixon Institute for Cultural Studies and Assistant Curator in the Department of Anthropology at the Natural History Museum of Los Angeles County.
 He also held the positions of Sandy Boyd Postdoctoral Fellow at the Field Museum’s Center for Cultural Understanding and Change and Assistant Professor at the State University of New York at Purchase.

-Transforming Anthropology Editor
+Anthropology News Co-Contributing Editor

 Oneka LaBennett is Associate Professor of African and African American Studies, and Women’s Studies at Fordham University.
 She is also Research Director of the Bronx African American History Project (BAAHP).
 Her teaching focuses on African Diasporic identities, popular youth culture, and West Indian migration.
 Dr. LaBennett is the author of She’s Mad Real: Popular Culture and West Indian Girls in Brooklyn (NYU Press 2011), and co-editor of Racial Formation in the Twenty-First Century (UC Press forthcoming).